Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Conclusion

+\textbf{Societal impact:} Many of the environments presented in Myriad are inspired by real-world problems \citep{lenhart, betts}.
+However, we caution that they should not by themselves be used for medical, ecological, epidemiological, or any other real-world application, since they abstract away real-world application-specific details which must be examined and approached on a case-by-case basis by experts in the domain.
+For example, it is important to consider the safe limits of operation and have a fallback control routine in the case of controlling robots or industrial processes.
+Our goal is that the Myriad testbed will help build interest within the machine learning community to bring our algorithms to application in impactful real-world settings.

-Thank you to Lama Saouma for input regarding the feasibility of an end-to-end approach for SysID and Control.
-Thank you to Andrei M. Romascanu for feedback on an earlier version of this manuscript.
+\textbf{Acknowledgements:} Thank you to Lama Saouma for input regarding the feasibility of an end-to-end approach for SysID and Control and to Andrei M.\ Romascanu for feedback on a previous version.
+The authors are also thank Hydro-Québec, Samsung Electronics Co., Ldt., Facebook CIFAR AI, and IVADO for their funding, and Calcul Québec and Compute Canada for compute resources.

 \bibname{Bibliography}